petrakisgeo/MNIST-CNN-SVM-Classifiers-with-HoG-Feature-Extraction/README.md

 A python project on the MNIST handwritten digits dataset (http://yann.lecun.com/exdb/mnist/).

 In the CNN.py script, a CNN is created and trained on MNIST using the Pytorch module.
-The model is then evaluated in the test dataset.
+The model is then evaluated on the test dataset.
 Cross-Entropy Loss and accuracy are calculated, as well as a Confusion Matrix.
 The plots are saved in the project directory after execution.
 The architecture of the CNN is shown in the following image:

 ![image](https://github.com/petrakisgeo/MNIST-CNN-SVR-Classifiers-with-HoG-Feature-Extraction/assets/117226445/97ec68d9-8e37-4b9a-be8b-5d6085e90a01)